This writing collection is a fictionalised account of the world around me. The prompt that I’ve given myself is an acronym.

-Either or both could have said the words, the darkness hid them from the street with the drama of their struggle travelling from the edge of a dark driveway.
-People living in surrounding apartments opened balcony doors and bedroom windows alarmed at the violence of their words.
+Either or both could have said the words, the darkness hides them from the street with the drama of their struggle travelling through the night from the edge of a dark driveway.
+People living in surrounding apartments open balcony doors and bedroom windows alarmed at the violence of their words.

-There wasn’t a cop in sight, they weren’t allowed out at night either because the clever sickness plaguing the city could tell what time it was and had a strict schedule for attack.
+Curfews are in place so there isn’t a cop in sight, nobody is allowed out at night because the clever sickness plaguing the city can tell what time it is.

-The junkies kept at one another and it seemed that it would not end well then from overhead an object flew down and struck one of them.
-Shocked they stopped not sure what had happened and went their separate ways.
-The few neighbours who had come out onto their balconies to observe from above went back to bed.
+The junkies keep at one another and it seems that it will not end well, then from overhead an object is thrown down and strikes one of them.
+Shocked they stop not sure what has happened and go their separate ways.
+The few neighbours who have come out onto their balconies to observe from above go back to bed.

-‘Whooooo!’ her voice rang out across the busy intersection carrying off in every direction.
-She stood at the front gate to a courtyard apartment dancing beneath the streetlights enjoying her youth.
-A man stood in the gateway; they both wore black tracksuits.
-She dodged and weaved playfully before him pushing him this way and that so that he lost his footing a little.
-The traffic grew louder and so did she, the traffic lights turned red, so she stepped up to the kerb dancing for their entertainment lifting her tracksuit top to reveal her sports top beneath.
-She turned back to the man in the gateway behind her taking off her tracksuit top then spun back to face the traffic flinging her top overhead in circles as she again took up her cry of joy.
+‘Whooooo!’ her voice rings out across the busy intersection carrying off in every direction.
+She stands at the front gate to a courtyard apartment dancing beneath the streetlights enjoying her youth.
+A man stands in the gateway; they are both wearing black tracksuits.
+She dodges and weaves playfully before him pushing him this way and that so that he loses his footing a little.
+The traffic grows louder and so does she, the traffic lights turn red, so she steps up to the kerb dancing for their entertainment lifting her tracksuit top to reveal her sports top beneath.
+She turns back to the man in the gateway behind her taking off her tracksuit top then spins back to face the traffic flinging her top overhead in circles as she again lets out a cry of joy.

-At dusk everyday he made his way to the petrol station stopping a block away on his return.
-He stood facing the street in front of an empty building and sang.
-His voice was strong and true and filled with expression.
-He sang tunes from Australian past rock stars, mostly Barnsie and Johnnie Farhnam.
-He sang his youth and the past that was once free, and it was wonderful to hear him out on the street.
+At dusk everyday he makes his way to the petrol station stopping a block away on his return.
+He stands facing the street in front of an empty building and sings.
+His voice is strong and true and filled with expression.
+He sings tunes from Australian past rock stars, mostly Barnsie and Johnnie Farnham.
+He sings songs from his youth when he was free, and it is wonderful to hear him.